MainulDip/KotlinEveryday/oop-tour-kotlin-2.md

     val y: Comparable<Double> = x // OK!
 }

-// can pass an array of CharSequence or an array of Object to the fill() function fun fill(dest: Array<in String>, value: String) { ... }
+// can pass an array of CharSequence or an array of object to the fill() function fun fill(dest: Array<in String>, value: String) { ... }
 ```